Operation Crusader: Tobruk

-The Tobruk breakout force attacked with the 2nd King's Own on the right flank, the 2nd Black Watch in the centre and the 2nd King's Own on the left flank, to capture strongpoints leading to Ed Duda.
+The Tobruk breakout force attacked with the 2nd King's Own on the right flank, the 2nd Black Watch in the centre and another battalion on the left flank, to capture strongpoints leading to Ed Duda.
 (Note: "Although the attack was only supposed to be a feint, the Polish Brigade (1 Pulk Artylerii), attacked as if it was the main thrust....
 The Poles slaughtered the Italians defending the sector.
 It was the Poles' first taste of victory on a large scale since the war had begun almost two years earlier".)
 The Italians were stunned by the massive fire and a company of the "Pavia" Division was overrun in the dark but the "Bologna" Division recovered.
-By mid-afternoon, the break-out force had advanced some 3.5 mi toward Ed Duda on the main supply road when they paused, as it became clear that the 7th Armoured Division would not link up.
+By mid-afternoon, the break-out force had advanced some 3.5 mi toward Ed Duda on the main supply road when they paused, as it became clear that the 7th Armoured Division would not meet them.

 The central attack by the Black Watch involved a charge under massed machine-gun fire against strongpoints until it reached strongpoint Tiger.
 The Black Watch lost an estimated 200 men and its commanding officer.
 (Note: The Official History of New Zealand in the Second World War 1939–45 noted, "The superlative élan of the Black Watch in the attack had been equalled by the remarkable persistence of the defence in the face of formidable tank-and-infantry pressure".)
 The British pressed on but the attack petered out since the infantry could not capture the "Bologna" Division defences around the Tugun strongpoint.
 (Note: Tugun was attacked at 3:00 p.m. and perhaps half the position was captured, with 256 Italians and many light field guns captured but the Italians in the western half could not be dislodged; the base of the break-out area remained too narrow.)

 On 21 November, there was a costly action by parts of the German 155th Rifle Regiment, Artillery Group Bottcher, Panzer Regiment 5 and the 4th, 7th and 22nd Armoured Brigades for possession of Sidi Rezegh and the high ground held by the "Bologna" Division.
 On 22 November, Scobie ordered the position to be consolidated and the corridor widened in the hope that the Eighth Army would link up.
-The 2nd York and Lancaster Regiment with tank support took strongpoint Tiger and left a 7000 yd gap between the corridor and Ed Duda, but attacks on the Tugun and Dalby Square strongpoints failed.
+The 2nd York and Lancaster Regiment with tank support took strongpoint Tiger and left a 7000 yd gap between the corridor and Ed Duda but attacks on the Tugun and Dalby Square strongpoints failed.
 The defenders of strongpoint Tugun reduced the strength in one attacking British company to 33 all ranks.